2ez4ai/2ez4ai.github.io/_posts/2021-01-11-soft_q_learning.md

 $$\pi^\ast=\arg\max_\pi\sum_t\mathbb{E}_{(s_t,a_t)\sim\rho_\pi}\left[r(s_t,a_t)+\mathcal{H}(\pi(\cdot\vert s_t))\right],\tag{2}$$

-which differs from the one defined in $(2)$ as it aims to reach states where they will have high entropy in the future.
+which differs from the one defined in $(1)$ as it aims to reach states where they may have high entropy in the future.
 Specifically, a detailed version is given by

 $$\pi^\ast=\arg\max_\pi\sum_t\mathbb{E}_{(s_t,a_t)\sim\rho_\pi}\left[\sum_{l=t}^\infty \gamma^{l-t}\mathbb{E}_{(s_l,a_l)\sim\rho_\pi}\left[r(s_l,a_l)+\mathcal{H}(\pi(\cdot\vert s_l))\right]\bigg\vert s_t,a_t\right],\tag{3}$$